“Selling a firearm privately should be illegal!”

 Armslist

 Armslist is a nationwide option that allows you to shop by state and city, as well as post guns for sale and trade.
-They have a tiered system of membership.
+They have a tiered system of membership, so you’ll be out a little money on the front end.

 Another risk is you rarely know who you are dealing with before you meet them.
-This leads you to running into no-shows on occasion.
+This leads you to run into no-shows on occasion.

 And now that you know where to make the private sale…